chongyangshi/Goodricke/README.md

 # Goodricke

-A reminder scheduling service to help you take care of cleaning days in halls of residence.
+GNU/Goodricke is a reminder scheduling service to help you take care of cleaning days in halls of residence.

 **This is the source code of the site.
 To simply subscribe to the reminder service, please visit [Goodricke](https://goodricke.ebornet.com/).**